 Each pair of boots is constructed using a genuine, vegetable tanned leather Goodyear welt.
 The main style of welt we use is referred to within the manufacturing industry as a split reverse welt - and it provides excellent water resistance.
 The welts are sewn through the uppers underneath the insole with waxed thread and held onto our boots via an insole rib which is attached to the bottom of the vegetable tanned bends leather insole, creating a channel.
 Cork is then filled into this channel.
 This process has helped to ensure the boots’ longevity for years to come while allowing for easy repairs and maintenance.

-Our Last
+Our Lasts

 The lasts are designed by the founder of Parkhurst who has spent years working with experienced last-makers inside the footwear industry, and within the specific niche of Goodyear-welt footwear.
 In an industry where it is common for brands to go to existing factories around the world and use existing lasts, Parkhurst has invested in the creation of its own and continues to invest in developing more.